WHAT IS STRATEGY EXECUTION

 The Executive Blind Spot: Ignoring Strategy Execution Gaps

-Optimizing strategy execution must become a top priority to secure a competitive edge.
+Optimizing strategy execution must become a top priority to drive business performance and maintain a competitive advantage.

 Strategy Execution Overview

-Strategy execution is the disciplined process of aligning an organization’s resources, processes, and teams to achieve strategic objectives and deliver measurable business outcomes.
+Strategy Execution is the disciplined alignment of an organization’s resources, processes, and teams to achieve strategic objectives and deliver measurable business value.

 -